EdwinB12/Explainable-Christmas/README.md

 changes to the approach that would likely improve the baseline performance.
 The CNN is very basic Unet architecture and could probably be improved.
 Likewise, a proper parameter search would also likely improve the segmentation performance significantly.

+##Notes

+If you're wondering why the repository is called Explainable-Christmas, then this was the name of our team for the EAGE-Annual-Hackathon_2022.
+The members of the team were Edwin Brown and Marcos Jacinto.